Stability of solutions of certain extended Ricci flow systems: Harmonic-Ricci flow

 \begin{proof} With a variation as in \eqref{eq:hrf-var}, we must compute

 Such computations involve standard variational formulas for geometric objects like $g^{-1}$, $\Gamma$, $\Rc$, and $R$.
 See \cite{ChowKnopf2004}*{Section 3.1}, for example.
-The first equation is considered in \cite{Knopf2009}*{Lemma 3}.
-For the second equation, using the coordinate expression for the tension field from \eqref{eq:tension}, it is easy to see that
+The first equation is similar to one considered in \cite{Knopf2009}*{Lemmas 3 and 4}; in particular, the Lie derivative from the DeTurck trick precisely cancels the unpleasant terms from the linearization of $\Rc$.
+In local coordinates, we use \eqref{eq:phi-quad} to see that the linearization of the term involving $\phi$ vanishes, since